 Vintage Gibson guitars are very special indeed, and they are held in very high regard by serious players and vintage guitar collectors alike.
 Especially the guitars made in the main Gibson plant, 225 Parsons Street, Kalamazoo, Michigan.
 The very best of these guitars were made in the 1950s and 1960s; often referred to as the CMI (Chicago Musical Instruments) period.
-These Gibsons are the epitomy of quality.
+These Gibsons are the epitome of quality.
 The best guitars were hand-built.
 Tops were carved and tap-tuned, a job requiring great skill and experience, and the pieces were assembled and finished by skilled craftsmen, with incredible attention to detail.
 But even the entry-level Gibson guitars were a step above the majority of guitars available at the time; both in terms of workmanship and components.

 Gibson endorsers of the 1950s were 'serious' musicians; often guitar virtuosos, in the jazz, pop or bluegrass genres.
 They would be accompanied by an upright bass, and a drummer using brushes.
 But the advent of rock 'n' roll changed everything.
-The necessary increase in volume rendered the jazz box obsolete and heralded the rise in popularity of the semi-acoustic and the solid-body.
+The necessary increase in volume rendered the jazz box almost obsolete and heralded the rise in popularity of the semi-acoustic and the solid-body.

 In this time, and under the stewardship of Ted McCarty, Gibson introduced the majority of the iconic models that it is famous for today.
 The Les Paul in 1952, the ES335, Flying V and Explorer in 1958, the Melody Maker in 1959, the SG in 1961, and the Firebird in 1963.
 Despite being superb instruments, many of these were too far ahead of their time, and were commercial failures until re-issued years later.
 Only 98 Flying V guitars were shipped between 1958 and 1959, and only 22 Explorers.
-The low-production numbers of these models guarantees their desireability to vintage guitar collectors, and if offered for sale could fetch a five or six figure sum, depending on the state of the market.
+The low-production numbers of these models guarantees their desirability to vintage guitar collectors, and if offered for sale could fetch a five or six figure sum, depending on the state of the market.